046: You Don't Expect Flowers to Bloom All Year, Do You? rejuvenation Dec 19, 2022

 036: UnFROGettable Mrs. Y developmental relationships relationship skills Sep 15, 2022

-When I was in third grade, my family moved to a new school district.
-It was just after the winter break, and the students in my new school had already established routines and friendships.
-Yet, it is not the students or my teacher that I remember...
+I was in third grade when my family moved to a new school district.
+It was just after winter break, and my new classmates had already settled into their routines, inside jokes, and lunch table rituals.
+I arrived as "the new kid"—unsure of where to si...

 Continue Reading...